amanangira/blog/content/posts/go-concurrency/sync-package/one-waitgroup-and-mutex.md

 [Go Playground](https://go.dev/play/p/4ULKz0YJ00p)

 ##### Application
-Any resource that is being modified/accessed by multiple Go routines.
+Any resource that is being modified/accessed by multiple goroutines.
-- Appending errors from multiple queries together from a set of Go routines part of the current scope.
+- Appending errors from multiple queries together from a set of goroutines part of the current scope.
-- Appending results together from a set of Go routines performing HTTP requests.
+- Appending results together from a set of goroutines performing HTTP requests.